 3 Takeaways From Building AI Agents in Freight Tech

-I spent two years building AI agents at a freight tech startup.
-Production agents, messy business process, millions of conversations.
-Here's what stuck.
+I spent a couple years building agents in a freight tech startup.
+Here's some takeaways.

 See like an LLM.